apognu/tuigreet/README.md

 ### From AUR

-On ArchLinux, `tuigreeter` is available on [AUR](https://aur.archlinux.org/packages/greetd-tuigreet-git) and is installable through your preferred AUR helper:
+On ArchLinux, `tuigreeter` is available on [AUR](https://aur.archlinux.org/packages/greetd-tuigreet) and is installable through your preferred AUR helper:

 ```
-$ yay -S greetd-tuigreet-git
+$ yay -S greetd-tuigreet
 ```

+Two more distributions are available: `greetd-tuigreet-bin` is the precompiled release for the latest tagged release of `tuigreet` and `greetd-tuigreet-git` is a rolling release always following the `master` branch of this repository.

 ### From Gentoo